nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 ## Improvements

+### Usage Metrics

+Usage metrics have been added using custom HTTP headers.
+Those metrics are only and exclusively sent to the platform when the application calls specifics operations or endpoints.
+Some of those metrics are sent in a specific process to avoid spamming the platform and can be disabled through the [custom-metric]({{page page='nuxeo-drive'}}#custom-metrics) parameter.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2476](https://jira.nuxeo.com/browse/NXDRIVE-2476)

+## Fixes

 ### Improved Stability of S3 Direct Uploads

 We fixed a tricky issue when S3 direct upload was enabled for the synchronization.
 It was generating false conflicts and duplicates documents errors.